Molly Brett: Biography

 Molly (Mary Elizabeth) Brett grew up in the English county of Surrey, surrounded by animals and nature.
-Her mother, Mary Gould Brett, was a respected animal painter who encouraged her daughter to paint from life, and this is reflected in Molly's gift for making her animals look thoroughly naturalistic while giving them human characteristics and activities.
-And like Beatrix Potter, her artwork also reflects her great observational powers in depicting nature, especially notable in her woodland illustrations.
+Her mother, Mary Gould Brett, was a painter who encouraged her daughter to paint from life.
+Molly painted animals in a naturalistic style, while also giving them human characteristics and activities.

 Molly began her art training with a correspondence course in illustration, followed by formal instruction at Press Art School and the Guildford Art School.
 It was at Guildford that she met Margaret Tarrant (also destined to attain substantial fame as an illustrator), who soon became a close friend and lived with her in Cornwall.
 She began her career by illustrating "weekly papers" for children.
 One of her earliest commissions was to illustrate stories by Enid Blyton.
 Inspired by this, she went on to write and illustrate 21 books of her own for the Medici Society of London, with whom she was associated for sixty years.
 Medici has published over 500 of her paintings as postcards, greeting cards and prints.

 Molly Brett's work has enchanted generations of children with its beautifully drawn details, subtle colours and magical atmosphere.
 Her work follows in the tradition of other twentieth-century "dressed animal" illustrators such as Beatrix Potter, Margaret Tempest, Racey Helps, and others.